-The Living Streets Initiative is Green LA’s effort to apply the principle of “streets safe for all users” to the unparalleled vastness and complexity of Los Angeles.
-In this ethnically diverse, economically disparate metropolis ruled by the automobile, Green LA takes the concept of complete streets several steps further.
+Living Streets LA applies the principle of “streets safe for all users” to the unparalleled vastness and complexity of Los Angeles.
+In this ethnically diverse, economically disparate metropolis ruled by the automobile, we take the concept of complete streets several steps further.

 A steady, dramatic shift is occurring in the way Americans think about urban life—and the streets and highways that dominate it.
 We are moving toward cities that are more “livable” and streets that are more human-centered—and “complete.”
 Complete Streets are designed and engineered to be safe and convenient for everyone—not just drivers, but bicyclists, transit riders, wheelchair users and pedestrians of all ages and abilities.